Anish-M-code/share_secrets/README.md

 For security reasons even for the same secret new unguessable codes are generated each time for security reasons.

 NOTE: Don't use this program in high risky situations.
 And don't use it for any sensitive purpose.
 DEVELOPER NOT RESPONSIBLE FOR ANY DAMAGES ARISING FROM USE OF THIS SOFTWARE.

+Verify This software before use.
+You can get my public OPENPGPKEY from here: https://outflaw.blogspot.com/2019/12/my-pgp-key.html